fabriciocarraro/AI_RAG_PDF_Search_in_multiple_documents_using_Gemma_2_2B_on_Colab/README.md

 - FAISS Indexing: Builds a FAISS index for efficient similarity search.
 - Query Matching: Finds the most similar text chunks to a user query.
 - Response Generation: Uses a transformer model to generate responses based on the most relevant chunks.

+## Parameters

+The PDFs must be uploaded to a folder called "PDFs" inside your /content on Google Colab.
+If you run the code locally, make sure you change it to your desired path.